Thank you for reading Baltimore Witness.

 |

-Meanwhile, Armstrong, 28, is charged with attempted first- and second-degree murder, first-degree assault, firearm use in a felony or violent crime, and several other firearm violations.
+Armstrong, 28, is charged with attempted first- and second-degree murder, first-degree assault, firearm use in a felony or violent crime, and several other firearm violations in connection to a Feb.
+19, 2024 non-fatal shooting incident.

-According to the prosecution, on Feb.
-19, 2024, Armstrong drove up to a woman’s car, started shooting and ultimately emptied his gun into the vehicle.
+Prior to the pause in the trial, the prosecution told the jury Armstrong drove up to a woman’s car and emptied his gun into the vehicle.
 The conflict allegedly took place over $158.

 Officers obtained witness statements that led them to the 6000 block of Belair Road.
 Recovered evidence included graphic home security camera footage from residences of the victim and her neighbor that appear to corroborate the prosecution’s account.
 The footage, which was shown to the jury during the hearing, captured a person identified as the defendant shooting into the victim’s car and fleeing.